DjangoGirls/tutorial/en/deploy/install_git.md

 Download Git from [git-scm.com](https://git-scm.com/) and follow the instructions.

-During installation, if you are presented with the option of "Adjusting the name of the inita branch in new repositories", please choose to "Ovveride the default" and use "main".
-This will align your installation of git with the broad direction of the global developer community, and the "main" branch will be used throught the remainder of this tutrial.
+During installation, if you are presented with the option of "Adjusting the name of the initial branch in new repositories", please choose to "Override the default" and use "main".
+This will align your installation of Git with the broad direction of the global developer community, and the "main" branch will be used through the remainder of this tutorial.
 Please see https://sfconservancy.org/news/2020/jun/23/gitbranchname/ and https://github.com/github/renaming for further discussion of this subject.

 > **Note** If you are running OS X 10.6, 10.7, or 10.8, you will need to install the version of git from here: [Git installer for OS X Snow Leopard](https://sourceforge.net/projects/git-osx-installer/files/git-2.3.5-intel-universal-snow-leopard.dmg/download)